ayatokura/ai-openscale/cloud-risk-openpages-mrg.md

 4. In the corresponding code box, paste the model_id number from the model that you created in IBM OpenPages.
 5. To restart the notebook and clear the output, from the Kernel menu, click Restart & Clear Output.
 6. Run the notebook one cell at a time by using the Run option.
 Ensure that a cell completes before running the next cell.
 Be sure to read directions for steps that must be taken during the intervening cells.
 For example, at one point, you are directed to move your model into production before continuing running the notebook.
 Congratulations!
 You have used a notebook to create a pre-prod model.
-You can check inside {{site.data.keyword.
-DSX}}, where you will now see the model listed as one of the assets.
+You can check inside {{site.data.keyword.DSX}}, where you will now see the model listed as one of the assets.
 You have also already deployed this model, which means that you can go to {{site.data.keyword.aios_full}} to add the model there.

 ## Work in {{site.data.keyword.aios_full}}
 {: #mrm-risk-openpages-mrg-wos}